MahimaBhushan/Health-Monitoring-App_3-containers/README.md

    >>docker run --link mongo:mongo -p 5050:5555 dashboard

    The dashboard can be viewed on  http://127.0.0.1:5050 on the browser.
+The live data is being read and updated on the dashboard.

-  The advantage of docker-compose file will be avoid the above 3 steps of individually running the containers and and but just doing
+  The advantage of docker-compose file will be avoid the above 3 steps of individually building and running the containers.

+  By just doing

   >>docker-compose up